vichen/code-tutor/demoBackup_readme.md

 # Performing a database dump #
-To perform a backup on a running instance of mongod:
+To perform a backup on a running instance of mongod, run:

-'mongodump -d <nameOfDatabase> -o <desiredPathToDump>' You may need to use 'sudo' to run this command
+`mongodump -d <nameOfDatabase> -o <desiredPathToDump>`

+You may need to use 'sudo' to run this command

 # Restoring from a dump #
-To restore a backup to a running instance of mongod: mongorestore -d <nameOfDatabase>  <pathToDump>
+To restore a backup to a running instance of mongod

+`mongorestore -d <nameOfDatabase>  <pathToDump>`

-The demo dump is in /demoBackup
+The demo dump folder is called demoBackup.
 The names of the demo tutors are:
 - Sylvester Goodman
 - Jennie Ryan
 - Hilda Peterson